Links to Disability Resources

-Disability Resources Directory – a hypertext guide to nonprofit organizations and goverment agencies serving people with disabilities in Arizona.
+Disability Resources Directory – A hypertext guide to nonprofit organizations and government agencies serving people with disabilities in Arizona.

 Foundation for Blind Children – As the only agency of its kind in Arizona, the Foundation for Blind Children is an essential resource to families and children with blindness or low vision.

 Guide to Preventing Substance Abuse in College – A valuable resource guide on recognizing, understanding, and combating alcohol and drug abuse on campus.

 Guide to Suicide Prevention in College – A valuable resource guide on emergency assistance, warning signs, and prevention of suicide in college students.

 Health-e-Arizona – Provides individuals with the opportunity to see what programs they may be eligible for and apply online for AHCCCS Health Insurance (including the Freedom to Work program), KidsCare, Food Stamps, and Cash Assistance.

 HearingImpaired.net – Designs, develops, and produces accessories and signage for people with hearing loss.
 On their website you will find lapel pins, window decals, stand-up signs, stickers, patches, and more.
 Their line also includes supplies for service dogs including vests, collars and leashes, patches, custom ID cards, and more.

 Joni & Friends – “To communicate the Gospel and equip Christ-honoring Churches worldwide to evangelize and disciple people affected by disabilities.”

 MCS Referral & Resources – Professional outreach, patient support, and public advocacy devoted to the diagnosis, treatment, accommodation, and prevention of Multiple Chemical Sensitivity Disorders.